Battle over Tulsa Race Massacre victim's story and likeness continues

 The museum was built with the assistance of white donors but is owned by a foundation with a Black-majority board and African Americans in all leadership positions.

-"The practical effect of Judge Glassco’s ruling is to grant permission for powerful White institutions to continue to take advantage of the birthright of Black descendants of Greenwood," a Justice for Greenwood press release announcing the appeal states.
+"The practical effect of Judge Glassco’s ruling is to grant permission for powerful White institutions to continue to take advantage of the birthright of Black descendants of Greenwood," a Justice for Greenwood statement announcing the appeal states.

 Critics of Solomon-Simmons and this approach say the lawsuit and the attacks on Greenwood Rising are, at best, misplaced.